microsoft/vscode-docs/docs/azure/aksextensions.md

 Running the AKS Periscope requires you to have a storage account associated with the Diagnostic settings of your AKS cluster.
 If you have only one storage account associated with the Diagnostic settings of your AKS cluster, the collected logs will be stored in the associated storage account by default.
 If you have more than one storage account associated with the Diagnostics settings of your AKS cluster, then the extension will prompt you to choose the storage account for saving collected logs.
 If you don't have a storage account configured in the Diagnostic settings, you can follow these instructions to enable it:

-1. Navigate to your AKS cluster in the [Azure portal](https://portal.azure.com/).
+1. Right-click on your AKS cluster and select **Show In Azure Portal**.

 2. Select **Diagnostic Settings** under **Monitoring** in the left navigation.